How to set up a Kubernetes cluster with Kubeadm

 This will disable swap and add a crontab entry to ensure it is disabled upon reboot of a node.

-Enable IPV4 Packet Forwarding
+Enable IPV4 packet forwarding

 By default, the Linux kernel does not allow IPv4 packets to be routed between interfaces.
 We need to enable IP packet forwarding to avoid issues when nodes and pods try to communicate.